-How a Swiss NGO teaches humanitarian law to Syrian rebels - SWI swissinfo.ch
+How a Swiss NGO teaches humanitarian law to Syrian rebels

 However, the rapid increase of groups on the ground with small military contingents means they are not always identifiable, and it can take several months of discussion to get a Deed of Commitment signed.
 “It has happened that a group dissolved itself a few months after signing,” says the head of communication.
 “Today is not always the same as tomorrow in the Syrian context.”
 Hence the utility of the audio-visual campaign Fighters not Killers, which explains the norms of humanitarian law in a simple way that can reach fighters on the ground more widely.

 Once a Deed of Commitment has been signed, it has to be monitored.
-When Geneva Call obtained the demobilization of more than 200 Kurdish child soldiers, the NGO went to Qamishli in 2015 to see if the Deed was being respected, investigate allegations of breaches and research supplementary measures to be taken.
+When Geneva Call obtained the demobilization of more than 200 Kurdish child soldiers, the NGO went to Qamishli in 2015external link to see if the Deed was being respected, investigate allegations of breaches and research supplementary measures to be taken.
 A monitoring committee was also set up to help ensure constant dialogue with the groups.
 Geneva Call also gets cooperation from local NGOs and journalists who report information that is useful for monitoring adherence to commitments.

 Lack of security remains an obstacle to access to the armed groups, so it is sometimes preferable to meet them outside.
-For example, about a dozen commanders of the Free Syrian Army received training in Geneva in December 2015 delivered by Geneva Call jurists.
+For example, about a dozen commanders of the Free Syrian Army received trainingexternal link in Geneva in December 2015 delivered by Geneva Call jurists.
 Nevertheless, the main thing is to ensure follow-up so as to make sure there is positive impact on the ground, which for the moment does not seem to be visible enough.

 Geneva Call is funded by various governments (including Australia, Sweden and Liechtenstein) and institutional donors.
-The NGO works in various different places (Lebanon, Yemen, Niger, Colombia and so on), where it tries to approach the biggest possible number of fighters, without any discrimination or political considerations.
+The NGO works in various different placesexternal link (Lebanon, Yemen, Niger, Colombia and so on), where it tries to approach the biggest possible number of fighters, without any discrimination or political considerations.

-This article first appeared on JusticeInfo.net.
+This article first appeared on JusticeInfo.netexternal link.
 The views expressed in this article are solely those of the author, and do not necessarily reflect the views of swissinfo.ch.

 Opinion series